 A scholarship in memory of the late A.B.
-Banks, with a value of about \$250, is offered annually to a student with the highest cumulative average at the completion of the first year of the B.Sc.
+Banks, with a value of about \$250, is offered annually to a student who achieves the highest cumulative average at the completion of the first year of the B.Sc.
 (Agr.) program and who enters the second year of the B.Sc.
 (Agr.) program in the Animal Science option.
+No application required.